 What are your needs?
 I talked to you about this personal bible cover thing that I have going in my garage.
 I inherited it from The Bible League, and I was sending out New Testaments.
 I was sending out King James New Testaments.
 A lot of ministries wanted to use the King James Bible.
 And they would use them for evangelism.
 They'd put their cover on it and use them for evangelism.
 To me, I just felt bad about doing it because here's the new person.
 They're going to get this New Testament from somebody from some ministry and they'll open it up, and they won't understand some of the words that are in there because it's King James.
 It's English words from 500 years ago.

 That so frustrated me that people were using the King James for evangelism.
-They had reasons for choosing the King James that I wouldn't dispute with, so I wanted to help them out.
+They had reasons for choosing the King James that I wouldn't dispute with, but so I wanted to help them out.
 So I spent two months, I sat down and I took the 1611 King James and I decided I'm going to add some things to it that will help a new person get something out of it.
 I added three things.
 I added chapter headings.
 The King James was a wall of words.
-A chapter heading, that's what's in this chapter.
+A chapter heading, this is what's in this chapter.
 Jesus Walks on the Water.
 So you can kind of see where you're at.
 I added quotation marks when people speak because the original King James didn't have quotation marks.
 And I added, in parentheses, the explanation of words that we no longer use so that someone could read it and actually get something out of it.
-I called it King James Plus.
+I called it the King James Plus.
 It's the King James plus some of these help.

 Now I spent two months doing that because I was frustrated with a problem that existed for years.
 I got frustrated with not having something good to hand to a visitor that came to our church, and that's why I did the Jesus Bible, and the Sampler Bible, and the 30 Second Bible.
 I wanted to give somebody something significant that tied them to my church but also something that could be used to help them grow in their faith.